YangVincent/YangVincent.github.io/index.md

 ---
 # About

 Welcome!
-I am an incoming graduate student at the [University of California, Davis](https://www.ucdavis.edu/).
+I am a graduate student at [University of California, Davis](https://www.ucdavis.edu/) graduating in June 2018.
+My research is in Computer Security and Data Science.

 ---